Renovation & Rehab Loans

 Contractor Requirements

-Licensed, insured contractors with references are required.
-Some limited DIY work may be allowed on certain programs for qualified borrowers.
+Licensed, insured contractors vetted and approved by the lender.
+DIY work may be allowed on certain programs for qualified borrowers.

 Renovation Loan Process